sujato/drafts/general-introduction.md

 The Buddha lived in the 5th century BCE in the Ganges valley in northern India.
 He was born in Lumbini and grew up in Kapilavatthu, both of which belong to the Sakyan republic, straddling the modern border of India and Nepal.

 After his Awakening, the Buddha traveled among the region, in the area known as the “sixteen nations” (*janapada*).
 This spanned from modern Delhi to the north-west, the Bangladesh border to the east, the Himalayan foothills to the north, the Deccan to the south, and Ujjain to the south-west.
-Most of his time was spent in the cities of Sāvatthī in the kingdom of Kosala, and Rājagaha in the kingdom of Magadha.
+Most of his time was spent in the cities of Sāvatthī in the kingdom of Kosala and Rājagaha in the kingdom of Magadha.
 Despite the proliferation of local legends in most Buddhist countries, the Buddha never ventured outside this area.

 It was not just the Buddha who was restricted to this region.
-It seems that trade and other close cultural contacts were normally restricted to this region, too.
+It seems that trade and other close cultural contacts normally took place within this region, too.
 Occasional references to places further afield—southern India or the Greeks—were vague and often legendary.
-It was in the century after the Buddha passed away that the kingdoms of northern India were unified and regular trade routes to the West were established.
+It was in the century after the Buddha passed away that the kingdoms of northern India were unified and regular international trade routes were opened, first to Europe, and, a couple of centuries later, to south-east Asia and China.

 ## Economics and Politics